-Title: Erecting timber roof structures in the workplace Learning outcomes The learner will be able to: ment criteria mer can: 7 continued 7.4 contd 7.5 use access equipment economise use of water, report leaks and turn taps off recycle materials and minimise waste.
+Title: Erecting timber er roof st ructures in the workplace Learning outcomes The learner will be able to: ment criteria rner can: 7 continued 7.4 contd use access equipment economise use of water, report leaks and turn taps off recycle materials and minimise waste.
 Describe the needs of other occupations and how to communicate effectively within a team when erecting timber roof structures.
 7.6 Describe how to maintain the hand tools, portable power tools and ancillary equipment used when erecting timber roof structures.

-Title: Erecting timber roof structures in the workplace Additional inform nation about this unit Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Erecting timber roof structures in the workplace

+Additional inform nation about this unit

+Assessment Guida ance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.

-Sector Subject Area 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 100 Assessment hours 10
+Sector Subject Area 5.2 Building and Construction

+Availability for use Shared unit

+Unit guided learning hours 100

+Assessment hours 10

+Title: Installing sheeting and cladding systems on roofs and walls in the workplace

+Unit Number: F/616/1705

+Learning outcomes Assessment criteria

-Title: Installing sheeting and cladding sy d cladding systems on roofs and walls in the workplace Unit Number: F/616/1705 Learning outcomes The learner will be able to: arner can: 1 Interpret the given information relating to the work and resources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments and manufacturers' information. installing shee cladding syste and walls. - 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+Unit Number: F/616/1705 arning outcome e learner will be a esment criteria 1 information relating to the work and resources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments and manufacturers' information. installing shee cladding syste and walls. - 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, manufacturers' information, oral and written procedures, site inductions, current regulations governing buildings and official guidance associated with the installation of sheeting and cladding systems.
-2 Know how to comply with relevant legislation and official guidance when installing sheeting and cladding systems on roofs and walls.
-2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: in the workplace, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials, by manual handling and mechanical lifting and with mechanical access equipment.
-Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
+1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, manufacturers' information, oral and written procedures, site inductions, current regulations governing buildings and official guidance associated with the installation of sheeting and cladding systems.
+2 2 Know how to comply with relevant legislation and official guidance when installing sheeting and cladding systems on roofs and walls.
+2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: - in the workplace, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials, by manual handling and mechanical lifting and with mechanical access equipment.
+2 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
 2.3 Explain what the accident reporting procedures are and who is responsible for making report.
-3 Maintain safe working pract installing shee cladding syste and walls. tices when eting and 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when installing sheeting and cladding systems on roofs and walls.
+3 Maintain safe working pract installing shee cladding syste and walls. ices when ting and 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when installing sheeting and cladding systems on roofs and walls.